coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/sdk-recommendations.md

 This guide covers the following:

 - Accessing the SDK from your own custom React components
+  - Accessing the SDK via `useCoderSdk`
+  - Accessing the SDK via `useCoderQuery`
 - Authenticating
   - The fallback auth UI
 - Performing queries
   - Recommendations for caching data
   - How the Coder plugin caches data
+  - The `useCoderQuery` custom hook
   - Cautions against other common UI caching strategies
 - Performing mutations